-The Compensation Committee (and the Board, with respect to our President and CEO) approved the following corporate objectives and weightings for 2021:
+The Compensation Committee (and the Board, with respect to our President and CEO) approved the following corporate objectives and weightings for 2022.
+While each area had specific goals, the goals themselves are not disclosed below due to commercial sensitivity.

-WEIGHTING (% OF CORPORATE OBJECTIVES) CORPORATE OBJECTIVES
+WEIGHTING (% OF CORPORATE OBJECTIVES)

-45% Advance commercial operations
+45%

-45% Advance pipeline
+45%

-10% Enhance corporate operations
+10%

-100% Total
+100%